• Skip to main content

 Hi Friends!

-You guys know I’m a huge fan of making homemade snacks for my kiddos, but there are definitely times when store-bought, prepackaged options are both handy and necessary.
+You guys know I’m a huge fan of making healthy homemade snacks, but there are times when store-bought, prepackaged options are both handy and necessary.
 We all know there are times when we need some individually wrapped snacks.
-I also recognize that not everyone enjoys or has time to make homemade snacks and I’ve had lots of requests for my thoughts on healthy packaged snack options and what healthy school snacks to buy.
-So, I visited Meijer, Kroger, Giant Eagle, Costco, Fresh Thyme, Trader Joe’s & Whole Foods to round up some ideas for you.

 • This is not a sponsored post.
 None of these companies asked to be included or even knew I was putting this post together.